espoirMur/espoir.github.io-old/_posts/2018-06-21-Adding-nginx-to-serve-applications-in-production.md

 If there are multiple server blocks with listen directives of the same specificity that can handle the request, Nginx will parse the "Host" header of the request and match it against this directive.

-so in listen i have to put the ip adress of my digital ocean dyno and the port 80 where nginx is running. listen         139.59.162.16:80;
+~~so in listen i have to put the ip adress of my digital ocean dyno and the port 80 where nginx is running. listen         16.8.98.88:80;~~ but it was not a god idea/

-NB : i noticed that i  had 2 listen blocks in my config, may be that is why it was not working. so let kee investigating?
+i noticed also that i  had 2 listen blocks in my config, may be that is why it was not working. so let keep investigating?

 **serv_name** it not understood yet, still confusing.
+NB : But this should be the server name configured in the dns

 The next is the location context.